rembosa/TrussTables/README.md

 Binaries are provided for Linux ([AppImage](https://en.wikipedia.org/wiki/AppImage "AppImage")) and Windows, see (link to releases)

 **Note:**
-Linux AppImage executables are built on, tested and target, Linux mint 18.2 LTS and Ubuntu 16.04 LTS Simply download and;
+Linux AppImage executables are built on, tested and target, Linux mint 18.2 LTS and Ubuntu 16.04 LTS.
+Simply download and;
 ```
 chmod a+x TrussTables.AppImage